TarekElBarody/PetClinic-MSSQL-Database/README.md

 > Using `ISNULL` To insure that return value will be 0 if thier is no data on [Procedures](#Procedures-TABLE-Procedures) Table

-7- LEFT JOIN Physicians with Visits, Animals, Procedures, and Clinics Tables to view nessasry information
+7- LEFT JOIN Physicians with Visits, Animals, Procedures, and Clinics Tables to gather nessasry information
 > The `LEFT JOIN` keyword returns all records from the left table [Physicians](#Physicians-TABLE-Physicians), and the matching records from the right table [Clinics](#Clinics-TABLE-Clinics).

 > The `LEFT JOIN` keyword returns all records from the left table [Physicians](#Physicians-TABLE-Physicians), and the matching records from the right table [Visits](#Visits-TABLE-Visits).